Farbod29/React-text-highlighter-with-hook-/README.md

 # React-text-highlighter-with-hook-
-React text highlighter with hook and use state - super simple
+React text highlighter with hook and useState  - super simple - react highlighter javascript without any package or library using react hook

 ![Screenshot 2022-02-21 at 15 03 22](https://user-images.githubusercontent.com/17232450/154971324-566f96e8-955e-4cf2-8633-32739840073a.png)